Benefits for retired members: Plan members on or before December 31, 2012

 Deductions from your pension cheque

 You can ensure that the proper deductions are being made by reviewing your DFT statement or the stub attached to your cheque.
 This shows your gross monthly pension and the amounts being deducted.
 The number shown in the illustration below is your pension number.
-You will receive a DFT statement or cheque stub each January and in any month in which your net pension changes by more than two dollars.
+You will receive a DFT statement or cheque stub each January and in any month in which your net pension changes by more than 2$.

 Image description